johnbayko/hicp/docs/hicp.rst

   "selection"
     A list of items IDs from the "items" header, or empty to select no items.
     Any item not in the list is unselected.
 Any ID not in the "items" header list must be ignored.

     If multiple items are in the list but the mode is single selection, the client can decide how to deal with it in a way that makes sense (e.g. first, last, highest, lowest, etc., but probably not changing the mode to "multiple").

+    If there is no selection but the presentation is "dropdown" (which normally does not allow no selection), it's up to the user agent to decide how to handle it (e.g. select 0 by default), and to communicate this to the server with a "changed" message.

 width: <string>
   If specified, this is used by these components: